-The pH scale is used to measure the acid and alkaline present in various fluids.
+The pH scale is used to measure the acidity of a fluid.
 The pH scale ranges from 0 to 14.
 A pH of 7 is neutral, whereas a pH result below 7 is acidic and above 7 is alkaline.

 What Causes Abnormal pH Levels?